-STIs can often be cured or treated with medicine to lessen the symptoms of the infection and to prevent spread of the infection.
+STIs can be treated or managed with medicine.
+This can lessen the symptoms of the infection and prevent the STI from spreading.

 If you’re a teacher looking for information for your students or a parent looking for information for your child, visit